 TLDR

 Delaware has approximately 400 licensed childcare centers as of 2024, regulated by the Department of Services for Children Youth and Families under 18 DE Admin.
 Code §3301.
-Delaware's dense population near the Philadelphia suburbs means centers may serve families from both Delaware and Pennsylvania — each with different subsidy programs and documentation requirements.
+Delaware's dense population near the Philadelphia suburbs means centers may serve families from both Delaware and Pennsylvania: each with different subsidy programs and documentation requirements.

-The Delaware childcare licensing landscape
+Delaware childcare licensing overview

-Delaware has approximately 400 licensed childcare establishments as of 2024 — a small total for a state, but dense relative to the land area.
+Delaware has approximately 400 licensed childcare establishments as of 2024: a small total for a state, but dense relative to the land area.
 Wilmington, Dover, and Newark account for most of the concentration.
 The Office of Child Care Licensing within the Department of Services for Children Youth and Families licenses centers under 18 DE Admin.
 Code §3301, covering staffing ratios, staff qualifications, physical environment, and recordkeeping requirements.

 Delaware’s geography shapes its childcare market.
-The Wilmington and Newark areas sit directly on the Pennsylvania border — close enough that families routinely cross state lines for work and childcare.
+The Wilmington and Newark areas sit directly on the Pennsylvania border: close enough that families routinely cross state lines for work and childcare.
 A Wilmington center may serve families who live in Delaware but qualify for Pennsylvania’s subsidized childcare program, or vice versa.
 Managing billing across two state programs from the same enrollment records is a real administrative challenge that generic childcare software doesn’t anticipate.

 Staff-to-child ratios and what they mean for software